Ayush-sharma-py/Intuit/README.md

 Dataset link -> https://www.kaggle.com/datasets/carlosaguayo/usa-hospitals

-I used this dataset because it is small in size enough to fit on github with enough data for analysis.
-Using this does not violate any licenses as it is a part of public data dump by the US Gov.
+I used this dataset because it is small in size which fits on github, with enough data for analysis.
+Using this does not violate any licenses as it is a part of public data dump by the US Gov. I also wanted to work with the lat and lon columns

 From Source: This dataset is provided by the Homeland Infrastructure Foundation-Level Data (HIFLD) without a license and for Public Use.

-I also wanted to really work with the lat and lon columns

-It is really simple to run just run the main.py file and everything will be printed to console
+Just run the main.py file and everything will be printed to console

-I also made an assumption that the bed value == -999 just refers to invalid record

 *Pretty fun: Change the coords on line 61 and 62 and run to see the nearest hospitals*

+Note: I made an assumption that the bed value == -999 just refers to invalid record

 Sample output (The coords are of San Jose):